DMARC: History

 A draft DMARC specification has been maintained since 30 January 2012.

 In October 2013, GNU Mailman 2.1.16 was released with options to handle posters from a domain with the DMARC policy of p=reject.
 The change tried to anticipate the interoperability issues expected in case restrictive policies were applied to domains with human users (as opposed to purely transactional mail domains).

 In April 2014, Yahoo changed its DMARC policy to p=reject, thereby causing misbehavior in several mailing lists.
 A few days later, AOL also changed its DMARC policy to p=reject.
 Those moves resulted in a significant amount of disruption, and those mailbox providers have been accused of forcing the costs of their own security failures onto third parties.
 As of 2020, the FAQ in the official DMARC wiki contains several suggestions for mailing lists to handle messages from a domain with a strict DMARC policy, of which the most widely implemented is the mailing list changing the “From” header to an address in its own domain.

 An IETF working group was formed in August 2014 in order to address DMARC issues, starting from interoperability concerns and possibly continuing with a revised standard specification and documentation.
 Meanwhile, the existing DMARC specification had reached an editorial state agreed upon and implemented by many.
 It was published in March 2015 on the Independent Submission stream in the "Informational" (non-standard) category as RFC 7489.

 In March 2017, the Federal Trade Commission published a study on DMARC usage by businesses.
 Out of 569 businesses, the study found about a third implemented any DMARC configuration, fewer than 10% used DMARC to instruct servers to reject unauthenticated messages, and a majority had implemented SPF.

+An updated RFC 9989 was published in May 2026.